CreativeSuzi33/CreativeSuzi33/README.md

 - 📫 email: webapps@techie.com

 - by LinkedIn: /company/creativesuzi33
-- by Facebook: @digitalneprodukty
+- by Facebook: @kreativneprodukty
 - by Telegram: t.me/digitalneprodukty

-I am looking for a job.
+- I am looking for a job.

 Thank you.